El Cevichón Restaurant

 Blending Coast and Highlands in a Restaurant Rebrand with Personality

-🔎 TL;DR: A full brand overhaul for El Cevichón as they expanded beyond seafood.
-I co-led the redesign from logo to menu and food photography, creating a bold, culturally rooted identity that resonated with their audience.
+🔎 TL;DR: A full rebrand for El Cevichón as they expanded beyond seafood.
+I co-led the redesign from logo to menu and food photography, creating a bold, culturally rooted identity that unified every touchpoint.

 Services